jbukuts/skrib/public/welcome.md

 ## File management

 All files in Skrib are stored locally using the Origin Private File System ([OPFS](https://google.com)) and thus are real files stored on the disk.
-They, however, are still subject to being lost if you clear all browsing data so do be careful.
+Unlike normal files on your computer they aren't directly accessible via the file explorer but rather allocated via the File System API of the browser.
+Because of this they are still subject to being lost if you clear all browsing data so do be careful.

-Files **_do autosave_** while you're writing as well.
+Files **_will_ autosave** while you're writing as well.
 No need to manually save when working on a document.

 The file management logic is handled via a custom React hook I wrote.
 If you're interested in verifying the source code yourself it is accessible [here]().

 ### Naming conventions

 The OPFS does not allow for files and folders at the same directory level to be named the same.
-Not sure as to the reasoning but my assumption is since the `removeEntry` function for `FileSystemDirectoryHandle` objects acts on both directories and files they didn't want confusion and simply dissallowed it outright.
+Though I am not sure of the exact reasoning for this my assumption is that since the `removeEntry` function for `FileSystemDirectoryHandle` objects acts on both folders and files this creates an issue where it can't create a distinction between the two.

-To circumvent this I simply append every file with `.md` under the hood.
+To circumvent this I simply append every file created/renamed with `.md` under the hood.
 I also opted to disallow file/folder names to contain anything but alphanumeric characters, a hyphen, or an underscore.

 _TL;DR Files will be appended with `.md` always, you can only name files/folders with alphanumeric characters, a hyphen, or an underscore_

-### Renaming files/folders (Rant)
+### Renaming files/folders

 Currently the OPFS has no support for renaming files or folders natively.
 There is a [current proposal]() to implement the feature, however, as of now (Feb 2024) it has yet to be added.
 In spite of this I have gerryrigged the ability to rename files by: